mattrose/rectasks/README.md

 With this commit, I think it does everything I need it to do.
 (Famous Last Words)

-* functions for rtask-comment
 * rtask-mv
-* proper argument processing

 ### Wish list:

-* the code is already getting a little copy-paste-y, need to figure this out
-* Currently, the code is basically one different script per op, need to combine this
 * set priority
 * set Tags
 * add date info